This post was last updated on January 28th, 2022 at 04:28 pm

 In the center.
 The best area, in my opinion, is Baixa.
 It’s in the city center, close to the metro, you can go walking to the major hotels, to the museums, to the squares, you can go out without taking the metro or the taxi and at the same time, it’s very quiet.

-Last time I stayed at Hostel4u, a nice Hostel that cost me 80€ and had all the basic: wi-fi, air condition, private bathroom, 24-hour reception and super kind stuff that gave me free maps and some local tips.
+Last time I stayed at Hostel4u, a nice Hostel that cost me 80€ and had all the basics: wi-fi, air-conditioning, private bathroom, 24-hour reception, and super polite staff that gave me free maps and some local tips.
 Here you can find the best hotels in Baixa.

 MY TRAVEL GUIDE TO LISBON, PORTUGAL

 I am that kind of traveler, that doesn’t like to get up early, like at 6 a.m just to have time to explore the city and take one thousand photos.
-I like taking my time, admire the city, get “the vibes”, meet the locals, enjoy the food and create memories.
+I like taking my time, admiring the city, getting “the vibes”, meeting the locals, enjoying the food and creating memories.
 I don’t like to visit the landmarks just for 5 minutes, so I could say “Been there!”, so I always search for the most beautiful landmarks and try to visit them, during my precious time of traveling.

 If you are like me, here are Lisbon’s best things to see and do!